Samsung launching Pokémon-themed cases for Galaxy Z Flip 4, Watch 5, and Galaxy Buds [U]

 On December 26, Samsung will launch Pokémon-themed cases for the Flip 4 and Galaxy Buds, as well as a themed strap for the Galaxy Watch 4 and Watch 5.
 Prices are the same, but these cases don’t have any holiday twists.

 Easily the best of the collection is the Pokéball case for the Samsung Galaxy Buds (Live, 2, and 2 Pro), but the rest of the collection is sure to catch the eye of Pokémon fans.
-The series will be available on Samsung’s website on December 26.
+The series launched on Samsung’s website on December 26, but didn’t start shipping until December 28.
 Samsung says these will be available in “limited quantities.”

 - Pokémon Cover with Ring for Galaxy Z Flip 4 – $49.99